Octopus vs OVO (2023 Comparison)

 They are the cheapest, have better customer reviews and have fewer complaints.

-OVO perform well when it comes to customer service however and overall there is not too much between them.
+OVO performs well in customer service; however, there is not too much between them overall.

 Our top rated supplier Octopus Energy is currently offering £50 credit to any new customer that uses our referral link.
 Click below to see why we rate them so highly and get your £50.